simonmichael/hledger_site/dev/Bounties.md

 - Bounties are paid from the hledger project's public [Open Collective fund](https://opencollective.com/hledger).
   By contributing to the fund as an individual or organisation, you enable more bounties.

-- These OC bounties (unlike 1 and 2 above) have standard amounts, from which you can choose, based eg on time or expertise spent, how much you need it, how much remains in our fund for other bounties, etc.
+- These OC bounties (unlike the informal or Bountysource bounties above) have standard amounts, from which you can choose, based eg on time or expertise spent, how much you need it, how much remains in our fund for other bounties, etc.